BIGJRA/BIGJRA.github.io/rejuv.md

 Bounce 2 Blue Shards

-In the left house, someone will give you an *Elemental Seed,* the other a *Cleanse Tag.* In Larry Locksmith’s house to the south, a guy will give you a *Nugget!* Enter the Pokemart to see a scene with Karrina.
+In the left house, someone will give you an *Elemental Seed,* the other a *Cleanse Tag.* In Larry Locksmith's house to the south, a guy will give you a *Nugget!* Enter the Pokemart to see a scene with Karrina.
-She’ll then give you a *Repel.*
+She'll then give you a *Repel.*

 Akuwa Town Pokemart